-Once you have taken one or more of these excursions, you will definitely come back from your trip eager to get to know Italy in more depth.
+Once you have taken one or more of these excursions, you will undoubtedly return from your trip with the desire to get to know Italy in more depth.

 You will probably come back more than once, but you will certainly want to extend your trip.
-Before that happens to you, I will tell you that, if you have the possibility to do so, I advise you to complement your visit to Rome with a five-day tour of Italy.
+Before that happens to you, I will tell you that, if you have the possibility to do so, I advise you to complement your visit to Rome with an excursion of several days in Italy.
 The desire to return will not go away, but in the same trip you will have discovered a good part of this wonderful country having made the most of your experience.

 The birthplace of St. Francis of Assisi is one of the main places of pilgrimage in Europe, but if the city receives hundreds of visitors every day is also for the beauty of its basilica and the authenticity and life that emanates from its cobbled streets.